floooh/chips/systems/README.md

 frame (0.016667 or 0.33333 seconds).
 This might seem a bit strange but fixes a couple of minor issues:

-- the emulator won't suffer from micro-stuttering (actually it's not quite that easy since the CPC is a PAL machine which updates its display at 50Hz, but typical modern computers update their display at 60Hz, so there will be a small amount of stuttering and screen tearing)
+- the emulator won't suffer from micro-stuttering (actually it's not quite that easy since the CPC is a PAL machine which updates its display at 50Hz, but typical modern computers update their display at 60Hz, so there will always be a small amount of stuttering and screen tearing)
 - if the application is suspended for a long time (for instance when running as in a web browser, and the browser tab is switched to the background), the first frame after bringing the tab back to the front will be clipped to